myz540/myz540.github.io/_posts/2020-07-31-piano-and-basketball.md

 engaged in music theory exercises which I absolutely hated because I was just terrible at them.
 The one saving grace was that I began sneaking my gameboy and would just play Pokemon with the other kids.
-My skill progressed rapidly over those summers soon, I began having discussions with other teachers in the hopes of advancing further technically.
+My skill progressed rapidly over those summers and soon, I began having discussions with other teachers in the hopes of advancing further technically.

 At this point, I was 12 and my family moved cross-country to Boston, MA.
-When we arrived, I was once again faced with the option of resuming of piano lessons, or dropping it altogether.
+When we arrived, I was once again faced with the option of resuming my piano lessons, or dropping it altogether.
 At this point, it seemed like a huge waste to drop it but at the same time, I was a teenager and wanted to do other things.
 The last thing I wanted to do was devote an hour a day to practice.
 At the end of the